History of Colchester: Norman Colchester

-Early medieval history
+High medieval history

 Colchester was the largest town in Essex throughout the entire Middle Ages and was initially the principal town of the county, with its castle being home to the High Sheriff of Essex and the County Jail.
 In 1204 the town's port at the Hythe was rated by its subsidy payments (£16.
 8s. p.a.) as the 19/20th largest out of the 30 audited, ahead of local rivals Norwich, Ipswich, Dunwich and Orford, yet less than half that of Great Yarmouth, although this port status was short-lived.
 However it slowly lost its status during the 13th century to Chelmsford, which from 1202 to 1203 held the Royal Justices, and the Justices in Eyre from 1218.

 In the early 13th century Colchester became embroiled in the First Barons' War.
 King John, who had visited the town several times in 1204, 1205, 1209, 1212 and 1214, had to send forces to besiege and take the castle from Baronial supporters in 1216, with King John himself arriving in the town later in March.
 However, later in the year a baronial army attacked and ravaged the town.
 The town received further royal visits from Henry III in 1242 and 1256, who stayed in his Royal Quarters in the Castle.
 Several Colchester men were implicated in the baronial conspiracies against him in the 1250s.

 The thirteenth and early fourteenth centuries also saw a series of conflicts between the burgesses of the town and St. John's Abbey and several local lords over the infringements of their charter rights.
 In 1253, following long-standing dispute over access to the free warren in West Donyland and the extent of the Abbot's jurisdiction, a group of forty Colcestrians attacked and destroyed the Abbey's gallows and tumbrels at Greenstead to the east of the town, before cutting the ropes of the Abbey's ships at Brightlingsea.
 By 1255 these particular disagreements were settled, although an anti-abbey riot broke out at the Midsummers Fair in 1272.
 Then in 1312 the townspeople became entangled in disputes with the powerful FitzWalter family, lords of Lexden manor and close relations of the Plantagenets, when they began trespassing and hunting on Baron Robert FitzWalter's private estates as well as contesting the extent of his jurisdiction and control of pastureland.
 In 1319 a group of 174 Colcestrians attacked servants and tenants of Essex lord Hugh de Neville who was gathering supplies and men for the Scottish war, and in 1324 attacked John Dagworth Lord of Bradwell who was again attempting to raise men and arms.
 When Edward II was deposed in 1327 in the wake of the Scottish wars there was rioting and faction-squabbles in the town.